 No matter where I have lived, I’ve been pleasantly surprised to discover runnable routes nearby, either behind houses, schools, or commercial areas, along hill ridges, next to streams, or through copses.

-Running along these “secret” pathways feels a little rebellious and can be quite exhilarating, and with just a little bit of nerve and a sense of adventure, there are plenty of “off-road” options waiting to be discovered.
+Running along these “secret” pathways feels a little rebellious and can be quite exhilarating.
+With just a little nerve and a sense of adventure, there are plenty of “off-road” options waiting to be discovered.

-If your typical weekday runs involve, say, running out two miles and then turning around and running back home, consider not turning around at the halfway point and just continuing for another two miles.
+If your typical weekday runs involve running out two miles and then turning around to head back home, consider not turning around at the halfway point and continuing for another two miles instead.

 You’ll get to cover two miles of new territory and avoid the tedium of running back over the same two miles you just ran.

-Getting home once your run ends four miles away will involve a little planning, but is normally easily sorted by arranging for someone to pick you up, using public transportation, or calling Uber or Lyft.
+Getting home after a four-mile run is a bit of a challenge, but it’s usually easy to arrange for someone to pick you up, use public transportation, or call an Uber or Lyft.

 Another option is to flip this idea around, and instead of running from your house, get dropped off somewhere and run home.